Siamakkk/elithair/Readme.md

 for running the app you need node.js installed on your device

-to install the dependencies you should use commadnd:
+to install the dependencies you should use command:
 ```
   npm i
 ```